jmlandi/backstage-v2/README.md

 This project is configured for Netlify deployment with serverless functions.

 1. Connect your repository to Netlify
-2. Set the `DATABASE_URL` environment variable in Netlify dashboard
+2. Set the `RESEND_API_KEY` environment variable in Netlify dashboard
 3. Deploy!

 ## Project Structure